 Finally, what really convinced me was seeing other people doing the same thing and booking great results.
 Compiling LLVM takes about 40 on my desktop and is reduced to less than 10 on a comparable machine.

 Compiling with LTO should be a breeze as well.
 With 64 gigabytes of RAM, I'm not expecting much swapping to be taking place.

 |CPU||2x Intel Xeon E5-2670 (8 cores, 16 threads)|

 |Graphics||EVGA GeForce GTX 1060|

 |Case||Phanteks Enthoo Pro|

-By going with used components for the CPU and memory, I was able to build the whole thing1 for just over €1000.
-I could've saved a little on the motherboard but then I wouldn't have been able to upgrade to upgrade to more memory in the future.
+By going with used components for the CPU and memory, I was able to build the whole thing[^1] for just over €1000.
+I could've saved a little on the motherboard but that would prevent me from upgrading to more memory in the future.

 The CPU and memory come with warranty, but even if they would break after a year it should be fairly cheap to replace them.

 Because most of my work takes place in the terminal I don't require much graphic power.
 However, unsurprisingly the onboard graphics are really limited and even Ubuntu's Unity feels a bit laggy, so I have a GTX 1060 on the way, which is still missing from the picture above.